openvinotoolkit/model_server/docs/docker_container.md

 }
 ```

-When the config file is present, the docker container can be started in a similar manner as a single model.
+When the config file is present, the Docker container can be started in a similar manner as a single model.
 Keep in mind that models with cloud storage path require specific environmental variables set.
-Refer to cloud storage requirements below :
+Refer to cloud storage requirements below.

 ```bash